fsvbach/WassersteinTSNE/README.md

 # WassersteinTSNE

-This package provides the methods described in the _Wasserstein t-SNE_ paper at [www.arXiv.org/WassersteinTSNE](https://arxiv.org).
+This package provides the methods described in the _Wasserstein t-SNE_ paper on [arXiv.org](http://arxiv.org/abs/2205.07531).

 To reproduce the figures in that paper, please also check the repository [wassersteinTSNE-paper](https://github.com/fsvbach/wassersteinTSNE-paper).